zoolanders/documentation/src/essentials-for-yootheme-pro/auths/custom-twitter-dev-app.md

 # Custom Twitter Dev App

 Learn how to create a custom Twitter Dev App and get your own credentials.
-Once ready, you can use the resulting _Client ID_, _Client Secret_ and _Refresh Token_ into the respective [Twitter Auth](/essentials-for-yootheme-pro/auth-drivers#twitter) to authenticate.
+Once ready, you can use the resulting _Client ID_, _Client Secret_ and _Refresh Token_ into the respective [Twitter Auth](./drivers#twitter) driver to authenticate.

 ::: warning ZOOlanders OAuth
 Beware that it's a technical process that requires some development skills like interacting with REST APIs.